 3. Next, you will be prompted to authenticate.
 Aha! uses OAuth 2.0 for authentication, and if you are already logged into an active Asana session in your browser, you will not be prompted for credentials.
 Instead, you will be prompted by Asana to grant Aha! access.
 If you are not currently logged into Asana, you will be prompted with an Asana authentication screen.

-4. After authenticating, you will be prompted to choose a workspace.
+4. After authenticating, you will be prompted to choose an Asana workspace.
 The list of workspaces is based on what your Asana user has available to them.

-5. After selecting a workspace, you will be prompted to choose which project in Asana you wish to integrate with.
-Similar to the workspace selection, the list presents the projects that you have access to within the previously selected workspace.
+5. After selecting an Asana workspace, you will be prompted to choose which project in Asana you wish to integrate with.
+Similar to the Asana workspace selection, the list presents the projects that you have access to within the previously selected workspace.

 6. Next comes record mappings.
 This step allows you to configure how Aha! records are mapped to your Asana records.
 The default mappings are based on what is most widely used by other Aha! customers.
 However, you are free to remove the default mappings and add your own to map records together based on what makes sense for your team and how you work.

 7. Within record mappings, you have the option to also specify your field mappings.
 This is an advanced option within the configuration that allows you to customize how each field within the record is mapped between Aha! and Asana — as well as what relationship links exist for those records.

 The relationship links are important to understand because they establish the ability for records created in your development system to be automatically imported into Aha! in certain use cases.
 You can learn more about them here.

 8. While not every user will need to customize their field mapping, you do need to define the way statuses are mapped.
 Within the field mapping section for each Aha! record, there is a line for Status with a gear icon at the far right.
 Click the gear icon to open up the status mapping window.